-Children’s whole-body cooling places newborns on a water-filled cooling mattress to reduce body temperature to 92F for 3 days, which is long enough to interrupt brain injury.
-After the 3 days, your baby recovers to a normal body temperature in our neonatal intensive care unit (NICU) with continuous EEG (electroencephalogram) neuromonitoring.
+Whole-body cooling places newborns on a water-filled cooling mattress to reduce body temperature to 92°F for three days, which is long enough to interrupt brain injury.
+After the three days, your baby recovers to a normal body temperature in our neonatal intensive care unit (NICU) with continuous EEG (electroencephalogram) neuromonitoring.
 Our cooling program follows the National Institute of Health's Neonatal Network protocol, which demonstrates a reduction in death or serious disability for infants who develop serious neonatal encephalopathy within six hours of birth.